Cyfrin/Updraft/courses/full-stack/4-ts-nft-marketplace/1-introduction/+page.md

-## Building a NextJS NFT Marketplace: Setup and Core Concepts
+## Building a Next.js NFT Marketplace: Setup and Core Concepts

 Welcome to the final section of our full-stack AI-powered vibe coding journey!
-In this part, we'll tackle a challenging and exciting project: building a **NextJS NFT Marketplace**.
+In this part, we'll tackle a challenging and exciting project: building a **Next.js NFT Marketplace**.
 This project represents a shift in focus.
 Unlike previous sections where we might have started from scratch, here we'll dive into an **existing codebase**.
 Your primary goal will be to understand this pre-built application and enhance it by adding crucial features.
 This mirrors a common real-world scenario where developers frequently work with, modify, and extend codebases they didn't initially create.

 Furthermore, this project marks a transition from the static site we built previously to a more complex **dynamic site**.
 This means we'll be dealing with server interactions, API calls, and managing data that changes frequently, specifically data originating from the blockchain.